 Lucerna is one of the only oldies clubs that I liked.
 It will play the most random music, but sometimes you just have to roll with it.
-They literally played Never Gonna Give You Up unironically here, but hey, I’ll try and jam to it.
+They literally played Never Gonna Give You Up unironically here, but hey, I’ll jam to it.
 Big dance floor, loud music, bright lights, and a great location right by Wenceslas Square.

 There’s a five-story club called Karlovy Lazne that a lot of people are always curious about going to.
-I personally liked it, but heard from my friends that it was too touristy.
-It is a massive club, and each level has its own vibe.
-There’s one floor with old American disco music, one that plays mostly EDM, and one that plays hip-hop and R&B. Pick your poison.
-Drinks are expensive and they do not take card here, so watch out.
+I personally didn’t mind it but it is pretty touristy.
+It is a massive club and each level has its own vibe.
+There’s one floor with old American disco music, one that played EDM, and one that plays hip-hop and R&B. Pick your poison.
+Drinks are expensive and they do not take card here.
 It is right in the center of Prague, just a block away from Charles Bridge, so it will be crowded, touristy and pricy.

 There is only one move left at this point.
 Get yourself a doner kebab and head on over to the Charles Bridge.
 This is the most peaceful and quiet you will ever find it, and also the most beautiful.
 Watching the sunrise from this spot is the icing on top of a fantastic night out.
 Also, the residual drunk person in passing makes for quality entertainment while you wait for the sun to peek out and the metro to start running.